The new year has finally arrived so it’s time for a new memory planner.

 - Have a day out at the seaside

-The world is quite literally your oyster.
-And remember, there’s nothing more demoralising than a not being able to tick anything off a list.
-Keep it achievable.
+There’s nothing more demoralising than a not being able to tick anything off a list.
+Keep it achievable and realistic, and remember to stick to your local restrictions.